 Experience

-Commercial litigation covers a vast range of legal issues, and a commercial litigation lawyer may not have experience in all the different litigation areas.
+Commercial litigation covers a vast range of legal issues, and an attorney may not have experience in all the different litigation areas.
 Therefore, when interviewing commercial litigation lawyers, you should ask them about their experience with the specific type of dispute you are facing.

 You want to ensure you choose an attorney knowledgeable about the area of law that affects your case.
 An attorney specializing in your specific area of law would also be more efficient and make the entire process easier for you.
 The commercial litigation lawyer you choose should also have a good track record of obtaining favorable outcomes for their clients.